Using Gertrude

 And if you refresh the web page, you'll now have access to the previously blocked site.

-You should spend a few minutes with each of your users, showing them how to identify blocked requests and send unlock requests.
+You should spend a few minutes with each of your children, showing them how to identify blocked requests and send unlock requests.
 In our experience, kids of all ages pick it up pretty fast.
-Once you're in a groove, your protected users will send you unlock requests when they need something, and you'll be notified via email, text, or Slack, and can approve or reject from your own computer or phone, no matter where you are.
+Once you're in a groove, your children will send you unlock requests when they need something, and you'll be notified via email, text, or Slack, and can approve or reject from your own computer or phone, no matter where you are.

 Filter suspensions

-If you have enabled monitoring of your user, all of their activity will continue to be recorded and uploaded for your later review.
-As long as your users know this, we've found that these temporary filter suspensions are very safe.
+If you have enabled monitoring of your children, all of their activity will continue to be recorded and uploaded for your later review.
+As long as your children know this, we've found that these temporary filter suspensions are very safe.

 The suspend filter request flow